-To keep your premium as low as possible OPM has set a minimum copay of \$10 for all primary care office visits.
+To keep your premium as low as possible OPM has set a minimum copayment of \$10 for all physician office visits.

 This year, you have a right to more information about this Plan, care management, our networks, facilities, and providers.